-Mount Mulanje in the south of Malawi is a fabulous destination for serious walkers.
-This magnificent mountain has steep rocky sides rising almost 3000 metres above the surrounding countryside.
+Mount Mulanje in the south of Malawi is a fabulous destination - this magnificent mountain has steep rocky sides rising almost 3,000 metres above the surrounding countryside.

 - Ideal for viewing: bronze-naped pigeon, green-headed oriole, Natal thrush, pied crow, white-winged apalis